Last Updated on June 23, 2025 by Maged kamel

 Finally, we find out the design strength of the connection after comparing the least load of the different nominal loads for tensile failure, bearing strength, and shear strength.

-We continue our discussion to the Solved problem 12-1-part 2 for bearing connection, quoted from Prof. McCormack’s book.
+We continue our discussion of the Solved problem 12-1-part 2 for bearing connections, as quoted from Prof. McCormack’s book.

 The bolts are 7/8″ in A325, the bolts are standard sizes, and the threads are excluded or X from the shear plane.
 Assume that deformations at bolt holes are a design consideration.